Home - HomeschoolMath.net

 T O te hu

 The two numbers have the same amount of ones.
 The first number has more tenths than the second, so the first number is bigger.
 The two numbers have the same amount of ones.
-The second number has more hundredths than the first, so is bigger.
+The second number has more tenths than the first, so is bigger.

 2.3 2.30